WiIIson/EMGFlow-Python-Package/docs/reference/api-overview.md

 `NotchFilterSignals()` provides flexibility for use in different regions of the world.
 Some filtering packages only provide notch filtering for 60Hz, the frequency where power can interfere with signal readings.
 However, other regions use 50Hz frequencies.

-For more information about further customizations and detail about `NotchFilterSignals()`, see [PreprocessSignals API](./preprocess-signals.md).
+For more information about further customizations and detail about `NotchFilterSignals()`, see [Preprocessing](./preprocess-signals.md).

 #### `BandpassFilterSignals()`